Please see below the answers to our frequently asked questions.

 The number of men commemorated by the Commonwealth War Graves Commission on the Thiepval Memorial has changed since it was unveiled in 1932, and is still changing: when remains are found and identified, or when research identifies men who should be named on Thiepval or moved from Thiepval to a different memorial.
 An artwork like Rob’s requires a set and unchanging number; his list was compiled in March 2017 and has 72,396 names.

 This installation is a piece of art, created by one artist Rob Heard.
-The process that he goes through, of beginning with a name taken from the Commonwealth War Graves Commission, taking a figure, placing it in a calico shroud and carefully binding that shroud around the figure is transformative.
+The process that he went through, of beginning with a name taken from the Commonwealth War Graves Commission, taking a figure, placing it in a calico shroud and carefully binding that shroud around the figure is transformative.

 “It is important that each figure, each man has his moment in time, and that one person does this, it happens to be me, but it must be one person”